-TV host David Letterman always refers to New York as “the greatest city in the world” and millions agree.
+New York has been called the greatest city in the world and millions agree.
+Its official motto is, “I Love New York” and millions do.
 Where else can you catch a show on Broadway, see the view from the Statue of Liberty, or dine on any cuisine in the world?
+See links to best attractions, dining and shopping, below.

-New York glitters year-round, but it’s magnificent during the holidays: See the sumptuous department store window displays at Christmas, watch the Macy’s Thanksgiving Day Parade travel down 42nd St., and join the wearers o’ the green in a drink on St. Patrick’s Day.
+New York glitters year-round so don’t let winter weather deter you.
+New York City is magnificent during the holidays: See the Rockefeller Center tree at Christmas, watch the Macy’s Parade at Thanksgiving, or join legions of Irish-Americans in a drink on St. Patrick’s Day.

 Flights to New York